freenas/freenas-docs/userguide/system.rst

 * :ref:`General` configures general settings such as HTTPS access, the language, and the timezone

-* :ref:`Boot` creates, renames, and deletes boot environments
+* :ref:`Boot` creates, renames, and deletes boot environments.
+It also shows the condition of the Boot Volume.

 * :ref:`Advanced` configures advanced settings such as the serial console, swap space, and console messages